ARPA-SIMC/arkimet/doc/ds-archive.md

 directory are present, arkimet will ignore the `.summary` file when reading, and will ignore the archive directory when checking.
 This has the effect of making an archive read-only when the `$archivename.summary` file is present.

+To run a check/fix/repack operation on an offline archive, bring it online, remove the `$archivename.summary` file, run the check/fix/repack operation, and copy `$archivename/summary` to `$archivename.summary` to mark it read-only again.